6 Possible Health Benefits Of Coconut Oil For Kids

 1. Hair health: Coconut oil could help moisturize the scalp, just like the skin.
 Research suggests that the oil may be used for reducing hair lice (3).

 1. Skin health: Coconut oil has antifungal, antimicrobial, and antibacterial properties that could provide relief for acne, wounds, or injuries on the skin (10).
-Massaging the baby’s body with coconut oil is beneficial as it possesses anti-inflammatory properties.
+You could also use coconut oil for babies.
+It is beneficial for massaging the baby’s body as it possesses anti-inflammatory properties.
 You may gently apply a few drops of coconut oil on the area of the wound, rash, or injury.
 It helps in the healing process.

 Donna Joseph, a mother, shares her experience using coconut oil for her baby’s dry skin.
 She explains, “My son was born with really dry skin.
 When he was about six months old, it started to become a problem because he got irritable with his skin.
 My sister-in-law got in touch with me and said I should use coconut oil.
 I started using coconut oil all over his skin.
 I’m so grateful for the tip that she told me.
 She said, ‘Don’t stop using it, even though it might not be working straight away.
 Don’t stop using it.’
 Within about six to eight months, I was able to stop using so much coconut oil, and my son’s skin started to heal (i).”